RomenKost/thingsboard.github.io/docs/trendz/ai-assistance-overview.md

 AI Assistance cannot:
   * Create anomaly or prediction models, create calculation fields
-  * Create next visualizations: tables with dynamic columns, scatter plots and cards with line chart or with compared value
+  * Create cards with the compared value
   * Specify view/view field settings

 These features will be added in future releases.